A guide to Importing Electronic Gadgets and Equipment Into Australia

 There are various places you can find items to sell, these include:

-● Amazon — Look through the various marketplaces to find suppliers of electonics and approach them directly.
+- Amazon — Look through the various marketplaces to find suppliers of watches and approach them directly.
+You’ll also be able to find luxury brands here.

 Hints and tips on choosing the right electronic products

-● Always request a sample of any items you’re interested in.
-When you receive it, check the quality.
-You might want to look into the authenticity of the products.
+- Always request a sample of any items you’re interested in.
+When you receive it, check the quality and ask a professional for their opinion.
+You might want to look into the authenticity and quality of the products.

 Make sure your electronics are labelled accurately